OlivierLDff/NetUdp/Readme.md

 #### Statistics

-Internally the `Server` track multiple information to have an idea of what is going on.
+Internally the `Socket` track multiple information to have an idea of what is going on.

 * `isBounded` indicate if the socket is currently binded to a network interface.
 * `*xBytesPerSeconds` is an average value of all bytes received/sent in the last second.
 This value is updated every seconds. `* can be replaced by t and r`